Health & Medicine

 Additionally, the ingredients – derived from soya beans or sweet potatoes – required to manufacture oestradiol patches are in short supply and high demand.

-If we look at oestrogen patches as a treatment of menopause, demand has risen.
+If we look at oestrogen patches as a treatment for menopause, demand has risen.
 A UK study found that prescriptions for MHT in England had doubled over five years to more than 500,000 a month.

-At the beginning of this century, there were concerns about safety of menopausal hormone therapy after the large Women’s Health Initiative study was stopped early in 2002.
+At the beginning of this century, there were concerns about the safety of menopausal hormone therapy after the large Women’s Health Initiative study was stopped early in 2002.

 But over the last five years, many of these concerns have been debunked and there is greater awareness about the safety of MHT among doctors and patients.
 This has also contributed to an increase in demand.